 If your child contracts head lice, you MUST immediately notify the teachers.
-Nottinghill will anonymously post on the classroom doors that there has been a case of lice when required under the CCEYA.
+Nottinghill will anonymously inform parents that there has been a case of lice when required under the CCEYA.
 Nottinghill requires that a clearance notice from a medical practitioner be given to the school prior to a child being able to return to class.
 Families can phone We Care (1-855-507-6562) to locate a nurse the next day or take their child to a medical practitioner (e.g. physician, walk-in clinic) for a recheck and a clearance notice.